Secretary (2002 film): Plot

 Lee Holloway is the socially awkward and emotionally sensitive youngest daughter of a dysfunctional family.
-She adjusts to normal life after having been committed to a mental hospital following an incident of severe self-harm.
+After having been committed to a mental hospital following an extreme incident of self-harm, she attempts to readjust to normal life.

 Lee learns to type and applies for a job as a secretary for an eccentric yet demanding attorney, E. Edward Grey.
-Grey explains she is overqualified for the job (having scored higher than anyone he has ever interviewed) and that it is "very dull work" as they only use typewriters; Lee, however, agrees to work under these conditions.
+Grey explains she is overqualified for the job, having scored higher than anyone he has ever interviewed, and warns her that it is "very dull work" as they only use typewriters; Lee, however, agrees to work under these conditions as she "likes dull work".

-Though at first Grey appears to be highly irritated by Lee's typos and other mistakes, it soon becomes apparent that he is sexually aroused by her obedient behavior.
+Though at first Grey appears to be highly irritated by Lee's typos and other clerical errors, it soon becomes apparent that he is sexually aroused by her obedient behavior.
 When Grey discovers her propensity for self-harm, he confronts her and commands that she never hurt herself again.
+One day, Grey makes her bend over his desk and spanks her after she makes a spelling error in a letter; Lee finds herself excited by the ordeal.

-The two soon embark on a BDSM relationship from their typical employer–employee relationship.
-However, Lee experiences a sexual and personal awakening through the sadomasochistic sexual encounters with Grey, and she falls deeply in love with him.
+The two soon embark on a BDSM relationship from their typical employer–employee dynamic.
+Lee experiences a sexual and personal awakening through the sadomasochistic sexual encounters with Grey and falls deeply in love with him.
 Conversely, Grey displays insecurity concerning his feelings for Lee, as well as shame and disgust over his sexual habits.
+He begins to withdraw from her, despite her intentionally continuing to make typing errors in the hopes of receiving more corporal punishment.